 – Coby Melkin

-Berman Hebrew Academy / Yeshivat Hakotel (Shana Bet)/
+Berman Hebrew Academy / Yeshivat Hakotel (Shana Bet)/ University of Pennsylvania

 The Tikvah program gave me the incredible opportunity to see how my Torah learning translated into the world at large.
 The atmosphere of collegiality set by Rabbi Brody allowed for open discussion and the diverse points of view provoked frank and lively discussions which are so crucial in applying the ideals of Judaism as we navigate a secular world.
 Important political concepts like liberty and rights were debated in a religious Torah framework.
 As I reflect on the program, I feel that it really enhanced my year-long learning of Torah and will guide me on my lifelong journey.
 I will take the ideas and friendships that I made and cherish them for years to come.